top of page

 Stephanie Chan

 Stephanie completed her MSc at the University of Northern British Columbia in Natural Resources and Environmental Studies.
 Her research focused on the impacts of climate change on marine ecosystems in the western Canadian Arctic, through the study of Greenland cod in Ulukhaktok, NT.
 Stephanie's research integrated both scientific approaches and traditional ecological knowledge, with the aim of informing fisheries co-management.
-Upon completing her MSc, Stephanie was hired at the Firelight Group as a researcher for the Ecology Team working with Indigenous communities across Canada.
+Upon completing her MSc, Stephanie was hired at the Firelight Group as a researcher for the Ecology Team working with Indigenous communities across Canada

 Researcher